 Washington University School of Medicine has an outstanding history of biomedical research in an environment that cultivates the best minds in science and medicine.

 Many medical firsts and 17 Nobel Laureates are associated with Washington University School of Medicine, which is ranked among the top medical schools in the United States by U.S. News & World Report.

 The School of Medicine maintains one of the most dynamic and robust research enterprises in the nation.
-During the fiscal year ending June 30, 2011, grants and contracts totaling more than $545 million supported faculty research efforts at the School of Medicine.
-It is one of the largest recipients of funding for research and training from the NIH, with the majority of the funds awarded for research in cancer ($51.4M), diabetes ($38.7M), cardiovascular ($56.9M), infectious disease ($47.4M) and genomics ($52.9M).
+During the fiscal year ending June 30, 2012, grants and contracts totaling more than $536 million supported faculty research efforts at the School of Medicine.
+It is one of the largest recipients of funding for research and training from the National Institutes of Health, with the majority of the funds awarded for research in cancer, diabetes, cardiovascular disease, infectious disease and genomics.